Narrative Art + Mythic Patterns in African + African-American Literature

 Putting Artists in the Classroom: Intro to Teaching Art

-Course No. GEN400 Credits: 3.0
+Course No. GEN 400-400A Credits: 3.0

 Faculty Kristin Thompson-Smith

 Students will have the opportunity to receive a general introduction to the world of art education.
 Students will have the opportunity to give back to their community by providing art education to a school that does not have an existing art program.
 Students will be working with a cooperating classroom teacher in order to have first-hand teaching experience through the creation of the studio arts.
 Through this process students will be provided with the principles and practices of art education for grades K-8.
 Students will also be provided with curriculum construction and lesson planning to be used during their teaching of art education.
+Offered fall and spring.

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.